jayteej/msk-test-harness/README.md

 TODO Ideas
 ====
-- Add support for environment variables to allow configuration from ECS console.
 - Wire up cloudwatch metrics for client side visibility during a load test.
-- Add support for non IAM auth.

 Cleanup after OutOfMemory Or Other Unexpected Failure
 =========================